arabog/ALXDiary/Cloud/L4: CI-CD/04 - Enabling/intro.md

 Ansible can't know our instance IP addresses until we run our script since they don't exist until just before our Ansible job.

+-: Exercise: Inventory File
+Prerequisites
+AWS CLI should be installed and configured.
+Verify it using: aws --version

+# Run any test command
+aws iam list-users

+Instructions
+Create an EC2 instance in your AWS account using the Ubuntu AMI and micro/free tier VM type.
+Add a memorable tag like Project:udacity to the instance.
+Please remember the tag name you're adding.

+Create an inventory file called inventory (or inventory.txt) with and add [all] at the beginning, using these commands:

+# Run this in your exercise directory
+touch inventory
+echo [all] > inventory

+Run the following CLI command to list the EC2 instance and save the IP address to the inventory file:

+aws ec2 describe-instances --query 'Reservations[*].Instances[*].PublicIpAddress'  --filters "Name=tag:Project,Values=udacity"
+--output text >> inventory

+This will append the udacity-tagged instance public IP addresses to our inventory file and should look something like this:

+[all]
+169.254.123.12  # The public IP will be different in your case

+For Some Extra Challenge
+Try wrapping this script in a Circle CI job and save the inventory file to the cache or workspace.
+You'll have to do this later in your project, but it might help to try it now to get a head start!